Remember to cite LawCareers.Net on your application form if you apply to Goodwin Procter (UK) LLP.

 Our objective is to see you transition over the two-year period from a talented law student to a confident, professional lawyer.
 Working in a supportive environment, you will be immersed in actual legal work.
 You will receive personal attention combined with early responsibility.

-Your four rotations will include seats in practice areas relevant to our core sectors of private equity, real estate and tech & life sciences.
+Your four rotations will include seats in practice areas relevant to our core sectors of private equity, real estate and tech and life sciences.
 This ensures you will have the widest exposure to our business while meeting the requirements of the Solicitors Regulation Authority (SRA).
 You will satisfy the contentious requirement by attending an external course.

 We offer full sponsorship of both the GDL and LPC, together with a maintenance grant of £8,000 during the GDL and £10,000 during the LPC to all our future trainees.